wlchin/SampleExplorer/README.md

 SampleExplorer has been tested on python 3.9, 3.10, and 3.11.

-Install BioRAG via PyPI with the following command:
+Install SampleExplorer via PyPI with the following command:

 ```
 pip install sample_explorer